d-g-ivanov/tableFilthor/README.md

 4. Summary table values are filterable - clicking on the count will append the filter to the table
 5. Saving the summary table type (simple / complex) and loading it from local storage
 6. Help menu updated to reflect new features

+Version 03 has following additions:
+1. Table refreshes for static or server-side generated tables
+   - makes a call to the server, same as current page path, to get the new static html.
+Extracts the table from the html and replaces the current rows with new ones
+   - manual refresh button available
+   - autorefreshes possible as well
+   - TOBE TESTED - cell diffing and color-coding changes / highlighting the differences (old : new value)

 <!-- ROADMAP -->